 The path towards fully optimizing your recruitment process can be long.
 Sometimes you may have to take a step back before taking two steps forward.

 Gathering, monitoring, and analyzing your recruitment data is a core part of this process.
-Make sure that you are using recruitment software that can accommodate and facilitate this process with reporting features and automated monitoring.
+Make sure that you are using recruitment software, like Recruitee (see below), that can accommodate and facilitate this process with reporting features and automated monitoring.